geirivarjerstad/WhoOwesWhat.net/README.md

 - Compile and run

 If a MSSQL server is installed, it will create a empty database for the application.
-The ServiceStack server is configured to work with CORS.
+The ServiceStack server is configured to work with CORS so that mobile app can talk to the servier using XHR requests.
+The solution is also ready to publish directly to Azure website. (with your own profile)

 Architecture:
 https://www.lucidchart.com/documents/view/fefbb1c3-efdc-41d7-9e27-768cf406846f